Conditional squeezing induced by a two-level system: arbitrary-time Magnus coefficients in the quantum Rabi model: Derivation of the second-order Magnus Expansion

-Note that $I_3$ and $I_4$ are not evaluated because the commutators associated with these integrals are zero.
-Also, $I_2$ and $I_5$ being complex conjugates of each other is crucial in yielding the atomic squeezing term later.
-For notation, call $I_2 = \zeta$ and $I_5 = \zeta^*$.
+Note that $I_2$ and $I_3$ being complex conjugates of each other is crucial in yielding the atomic squeezing term later.
+For notation, call $I_2 = \zeta(t)/g^2$ and $I_3 = \zeta^*(t)/g^2$.
 A useful identity for the commutator of products is as follows.

 Using the commutator identity, we get the following commutator relations.